 The coal and flux will be pulverized and will be blended with the raw nickel ore.
-From the mixer, the mixture will be dried using Microwave Technology.
+Coal will result to abrupt increase/raise in temperature of the material.
+On the other hand, flux will bond together the ROMO and the coal.
+From the mixer, the material (ROMO+coal+flux) will be subjected to high temperature using Microwave Technology.
 It will then pass thru the Low Temperature Reduction Section (from 1,500°C to 150°C) that will recover the ferro-nickel alloy through microwave metallurgy using bituminous coal as a reducing agent.
-From the LTRS, the nickel will be quench with water to cool the granules before processing to the pelletizing plant.
-The nickel pellets will be the final product containing 8% nickel.
+From the LTRS, the nickel will be sprayed with water to cool the granules before going to the pelletizing plant.
+The nickel pellets will be the final product.